 - A 500-750 word typed essay detailing professional and educational goals.

-- Three (3) letters of recommendation from persons who are able to speak of the applicant’s ability to undertake graduate study; one (1) letter from a nursing faculty from the Master’s education is preferred.
+- Three letters of recommendation from persons who are able to speak of the applicant’s ability to undertake graduate study; it is preferred one letter be from a nursing faculty from the master’s education.

 - The College may request to interview applicant.